Sgt Jordan Maynard

 The Squad Leader on a foot patrol with the 2nd Battalion, 3rd Marines, Sgt Maynard stepped on an IED resulting in injuries so severe, both of his legs required amputations above the knee.
 Conscious throughout the ordeal and giving lifesaving instructions to his teammates, Sgt Maynard was prepared for transport.
 Medically evacuated by helicopter, Jordan went into cardiac arrest numerous times, while enroute, requiring the medical crew to perform a resuscitative thoracotomy (the manual pumping of his heart by hand).

-Treated at the field hospital in Deleram, Afghanistan, Sgt Maynard was next transported to Landstuhl, Germany before arriving at Bethesda Naval Medical Center where he remained for a month enduring surgeries and rehabilitation before being transferred to Balboa Naval Medical Center in San Diego where he receives treatments and therapies at this time.
+Treated at the field hospital in Deleram, Afghanistan, Sgt Maynard was next transported to Landstuhl, Germany before arriving at Bethesda Naval Medical Center where he remained for a month enduring surgeries and rehabilitation before being transferred to Balboa Naval Medical Center in San Diego.

 Sgt Maynard and his wife, Jennifer look forward to family time with their young son and are active members of their church.
 A member of the American Legion, Jordan enjoys hand cycling and driving remote control vehicles with his son.
 Jordan aspires to live a healthy lifestyle and provide the same for his family.
 He is looking forward to being there for his son, more than he has been in the past… he is grateful to be given the opportunity to be an involved and active parent.